Marbella Real Estate Market Report 2024 – 2025

 Buyer Nationalities - UK still strong

-Foreigners accounted for almost 15% of the property market in Spain and Andalucía in 2023, and around one third (33.71%) of the buying public in Málaga province.
-While there are no official figures, we would suspect that this percentage rises dramatically in areas such as Marbella, Benahavis and Estepona, the so-called Golden Triangle.
-Despite their declining share in recent years, British buyers still top the table in Málaga province (15%), followed by the Dutch (8%) and Swedes (8%).
+Foreigners accounted for almost 15% of the property market in Spain and Andalucía in 2024, and around one third (33.71%) of the buying public in Málaga province.
+While there are no official figures, we would suspect that this percentage rises dramatically in areas such as Marbella, Benahavis and Estepona.
+British buyers still top the table in Málaga province (15%), followed by the Dutch (8%) and Swedes (8%).

-The main new geographical markets that have come up over the past year or two are, above all, Poland - a country with a great deal of unharnessed potential - the Czech Republic and to a lesser extent Romania.
+The main new geographical markets that have come up over the past year or two are, above all, Poland - a country with a great deal of unharnessed potential - rising from 3.57% market share in 2023 to 4.55% in 2024 - the Czech Republic and to a lesser extent Romania.
 To this could soon be added Slovakia, Hungary and the former Yugoslav republics, with the Russian market slightly reviving (though not so much within the oligarch level), and of course there has been a wave of Ukrainian buyers and renters since the beginning of the war.

 Meanwhile, traditional markets such as the Norwegian, Danish, Irish, French, German-speaking and Arabic markets also remain significant.
-Also not insignificant are the Italians, though seldom spoken of, with middle to upper end Moroccan buyers also strong over the past few years and now also increasingly joined by a growing wave of interest from North America, whose buyers in a short period of time have come to make up almost 2% of buyers on the Costa del Sol, and probably more within the more urban market of Málaga city.
+Also not insignificant are the Italians, though seldom spoken of, with middle to upper end Moroccan buyers also strong over the past few years and now also increasingly joined by a growing wave of interest from North America has recently emerged, with these clients making up 1.68% of buyers, compared to 0.10% in 2023 and probably more within the urban market of Málaga city.

 Based on our own sales, British buyers topped the ranking, with Poles and Ukrainians in second place followed by Belgians, and then a very wide range of nationalities.